Skip to main content

 Sofia Andringa

 The Breakthrough Prizes were created by Sergey Brin (Google), Anne Wojcicki (23andMe), Mark Zuckerberg and Priscilla Chan (Facebook), Yuri and Julia Milner, and Jack Ma and Cathy Zhang.
-They distinguish "important successes, especially recent ones, in the categories of Fundamental Physics, Life Sciences and Mathematics."
-In 2016, in the 3rd edition, $22 million (€19.5 million) was awarded to the three categories, a new Breakthrough Junior Challenge category (for videos produced by 13- to 18-year-olds communicating big ideas in the life sciences, physics or mathematics), and five New Horizons awards (honoring the successes of young scientists).
+They distinguish "important successes, especially recent ones, in the categories of Fundamental Physics, Life Sciences and Mathematics".
+In 2016, in the 3rd edition, 22 million dollars (19.5 million euros) were awarded to the three categories, a new Breakthrough Junior Challenge category (for videos produced by young people between the ages of 13 and 18, communicating great ideas in life sciences, physics or mathematics), and five New Horizons prizes (distinguishing the successes of young scientists).

 (Image credit: LIP)